Newton’s First Two Laws Applied to the DeadliftStrength Training 3 min Read

 When it comes to pulling your next deadlift PR off the floor, why does physics matter?
 Because matter has…

-To have a great conventional deadlift you need to have strength throughout the entire body.
-Your deadlift will only be has strong as the weakest link in the chain.
+To have a great conventional deadlift, you need to have strength throughout the entire body.
+Therefore, your deadlift will only be as strong as the weakest link in the chain.

-The single best exercise to improve your deadlift is, well, more deadlifts.
+The single best exercise to improve your deadlift is more deadlifts.

 But that advice is most useful for seasoned trainees who have brought all of their weaknesses up to par.

 Accessory exercises for the conventional deadlift are the best way to bring up your weaknesses.

 The most common weak links in your deadlift chain are:

 If you have weak links in the chain, you can use the exercises outlined below to shore them up.

 Hip thrusts are the ultimate glute builder.
 This exercise is the king of glute hypertrophy when you throw a band around your knees and weight on your lap.